abhi-zero/weather-app/README.md

 1. **Search for a Location**: Type in the search bar to find weather for any city
 2. **Use Current Location**: Allow location access for automatic weather detection
+3. **Relocate to Current Location**: Click the location arrow button to return to your current location's weather after searching elsewhere
-3. **View Forecasts**: Scroll through hourly and daily weather predictions
+4. **View Forecasts**: Scroll through hourly and daily weather predictions
-4. **Change Units**: Use the unit toggle buttons to switch between metric and imperial systems
+5. **Change Units**: Use the unit toggle buttons to switch between metric and imperial systems

 ## Scripts